|Goals of Recruitment Campaign - for planning:|

 The campaign’s timing is linked to the start of each school year when all tutor/mentor programs in the region are looking for volunteers.
 The campaign officially kicks off in early August and runs through September.

-The primary emphasis of the campaign is to create a higher level of advertising, and public awareness, that encourages people to visit the Program Locator and Chicago Program Links sections of the T/MC web site, where they can shop for where they want to be involved as a volunteer, donor, leader, etc.
+The primary emphasis of the campaign has always been to create a higher level of advertising, and public awareness, that encourages people to visit the Program Locator and Chicago Program Links sections of the T/MC web site, where they can shop for where they want to be involved as a volunteer, donor, leader, etc.

 Goal of Campaign: